next-exp/sw-docs/docs/source/trude.rst

    * - ``number_integrals``
      - ``int``
      - Number of integrals to be performed in the waveform's time window.
 Typically this value is selected depending on the number of LED pulses in the waveform.
+E.g. if the waveform has 5 pulses, the number of integrals will be 5.

    * - ``integral_start``
      - ``int``